-Network inference: Thanks to the advances in high-throughput gene expression assays over the last two decades, phenomenon such as disease progress or environmental response can be characterized as orchestrated activities of multiple genes, then abstracted as gene regulatory networks (GRNs).
-One goal of systems biology is to be able to infer GRNs with sufficient accuracy to predict in silico their behavior in response to future perturbations and untested conditions.
+Network inference: One goal of systems biology is to be able to infer Gene Regulatory Networks [spell out all acronyms except DNA and RNA] with sufficient accuracy to predict in silico their behavior in response to future perturbations and untested conditions.
 Current efforts in this direction involve mining experimental perturbation data, e.g. time course transcriptome data, to infer causative relationships between regulatory genes and regulated targets [2] [10–13].
-The basic logic behind network inference is quite simple: If expression level of gene A is perturbed, and subsequently the expression level of gene B is observed to change, then gene A is causally upstream of gene B. Dynamic Bayesian Networks have become a popular choice for this task because they have the power to deal with experimental noise, missing data and hidden variables [24].
+The basic logic behind network inference is quite simple: If expression level of gene A is perturbed, and subsequently the expression level of gene B is observed to change, then gene A may be causally upstream of gene B. Dynamic Bayesian Networks have become a popular choice for this task because they have the power to deal with experimental noise, missing data and hidden variables [24].
 State-space modeling (SSM) is a subclass of dynamic Bayesian network learning method, and a modern machine learning technique, which has been applied to reverse engineer GRNs from time-series expression data [25, 26].
 In this proposal, I will primarily use Dynamic Factor Graph approach (DFG) [12], a form of SSM, to infer gene networks.

 Epigenetic Regulators: In eukaryotes, gene regulation involves a complex interplay between transcription factors and epigenetic regulators, which pack genomic DNA and poise genes for activation or repression (Fig. 1).
 Ever since the crystal structure of nucleosomes was published in 1997 [27], researchers have been hypothesizing that the N-terminal histone tail could be modified to regulate chromatin configuration.
 Experimental evidence accumulated in the last 20 years indeed proves that histone modification, a type of epigenetic control, plays an important role in modulating gene expression in the context of development and response to external stimulus [15, 28–32].
 Histone modification maintains differentiated cell status, records memory of stress [31] and transmits traits across generations [33].
 Histone modification is maintained by specific protein families.
 For example, histone methylation is mediated by histone methyltransferases (HMT) - SET domain containing proteins [34], and histone acetylation is maintained by histone acetyltransferases (HAC) and histone deacetylases (HDAC).
 In this proposal, I will study the role of epigenetic regulators – specifically histone modifiers – in gene regulatory networks.